 Discovery Corps is a program for high school students ages 14 and older that are interested in gaining job and life skills while volunteering and working to provide Pacific Science Center's visitors with a unique interactive experience.

 Once a youth has completed approximately 100 hours of service learning, including training, as a volunteer, he/she will be assessed on skills and performance.
 If expectations have been met, he/she may be promoted into a paid position (assessment periods and new hiring sessions will vary depending on staffing and the youth's volunteer schedule).
 This promotion includes increased responsibilities and more available training to assist with the continued development of skills.
 Paid youth can continue to work towards further promotions within the structure of the program.
 Discovery Corps is a program designed to support youth from the time they enter the program until they graduate from high school or an academically equivalent program.

 The youth learn job skills and are exposed to numerous aspects of science, math, and technology which will hopefully inspire them to pursue careers in these fields.

 Discovery Corps offers intensive, hands-on training sessions to help you share science with others!
 During training, you will develop valuable job skills in customer service, education, and communication with people of all ages.
 You will present exciting, interactive activities to the public and get a peek behind-the-scenes at Pacific Science Center.

-The next opportunity for new members to join Discovery Corps in tentatively slated for fall 2014.
+The next opportunity for new members to join Discovery Corps is tentatively set for spring 2015.
 Stay tuned!

 Discovery Corps Club meetings will give you the opportunity to make friends, participate in fun social events, and explore exciting new science discoveries.
 As a Club member, you'll be invited to attend workshops to develop life and job skills that will support you as you seek out further education and work.